AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group5:\ Models\ producing\ unstructured\ outputs (e.g.\ Natural\ Language).}}$$-->
 ### Group B.4.
 Models producing unstructured outputs

 This type refers to the models that generate outputs that have no predefined structure.
-The information is not categories and generally requires of interpretation.
+The information is not categorised, generally requires of interpretation and is not machine readable.
+It includes generative AI like Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), Diffusion Models and Transformers.

+The output is produced from patterns learned from the data during the training phase.
+In some cases the output produced may be repetitive or limited variations, especially when the original data is not diverse enough.
+Examples of outputs include answers to questions, generate free text, images, videos and music.

 #### Examples

 - Models that  produce summaries of inputs (could be text or images)
 - Chatbots
 - **Foresight**
+- Creation of music
+- Generation of images
+- Synthetic data generation
+- Generation of code and algorithms
--
+- Generate 3D molecular structure

 #### Risks  and Mitigations